emodjeska/ticket-lifecycle/README.md

 http://localhost/osTicket/

 You will guided to this link.
-Click on create ticket, to get started.
+Click on create new ticket, to get started.

 ![image](https://github.com/emodjeska/ticket-lifecycle/assets/143763072/21f1de03-cd11-4805-ba3e-81196673aba9)